noynaert/csc187handouts/unit12/12_020-Language Translators.md

 * Compilers produce faster code because they avoid translation
 * Compilers make an object code file, and the source code files do not need to be distributed
 * Compilers tend to require more overhead, Interpreters are generally better for quick projects
+* Easier for a team to work on a project in a compiled language.
+Better for very large projects.

 Portability between computer systems for both Interpreters and Compilers has always been elusive.